aaltsys/doc-doswares/configure/06_cu-mfs.rst

 .. note::
    Operating system considerations for local and remote access to WARES are not discussed in this article.
-Remote access to WARES using a secure terminal server is explained at http://servers.aaltsys.info/install/07_aadserver.html.
+Remote access to WARES using a secure terminal server is explained in
+   `Installing an AAD Server <http://servers.aaltsys.info/install/08_aadserver.html>`_.

 WARES includes an extensive user access security security system, which allows reliable customer connection to a WARES system while protecting confidentiality